-Forget leaky tents and stay in one of these luxury glamping escapes, from a sci‑fi dome in B.C. to a floating tent in the NWT.
+Forget leaky tents and stay in one of these luxury glamping escapes, from a sci‑fi dome in B.C. to a floating tent in the Northwest Territories.

-Adventure at Yellow Dog Lodge, NWT —Nicknamed the Dog Houses, these floating tents offer the unique opportunity to camp directly on a lake.
+Yellow Dog Lodge, NWT —Nicknamed the Dog Houses, this property's floating tents offer the unique opportunity to camp directly on a lake.
 Guests are responsible for their own cooking and cleaning, but each shelter comes with a wood stove and an on–board toilet and is set on a pontoon barge that can be moved around the lake.
 Between mid–August and mid–April, dock your floating tent and enjoy the northern lights from the comfort of the resort’s hot tub.

 Dômes Charlevoix Petite‑Rivière‑Saint‑François.
 Photo: Pascale Anctil

 Dômes Charlevoix, Petite–Rivière–Saint–François, Québec —Go glam with a getaway to these modern geodesic domes that come with queen beds, full kitchens and panoramic views of the Laurentians from private terraces – with hot tubs.
 Tucked into the forest halfway between Le Massif and Baie–Saint–Paul, the domes are the perfect launchpad for exploring Charlevoix.
 Head to Le Massif for mountain pursuits such as hiking, biking and waterfall abseiling (make sure to ride the gondola for a commanding St. Lawrence River view) or visit the charming riverside city of Baie–Saint–Paul – both are just 15–minute drives from your dome.